 Vitamin C deficiency has been found to be one of the leading causes of gum disease.
 Eating more oranges, strawberries, kiwis, or even Vitamin C supplements can help boost your resistance against gum disease.
-Vitamin C has healing properties that can stop gums from bleeding and swelling—common.
+Vitamin C has healing properties that can help stop gums from bleeding and swelling—common gum disease symptoms.

 3. Eat a Balanced Diet

 Not only is a balanced diet good for your smile, but it can help improve overall health.
 Be sure to stay away from sugary foods and drinks that can lead to tooth decay and gum disease.
 A balanced diet filled with vitamins and minerals will boost your immunity and help prevent gum disease.

 Before putting something in your grocery cart, be sure to check the nutritional information on the package.
 Many of the foods and drinks we believe to be healthy can contain high levels of sugar like fruit juices and sports drinks.